base-link/base/hint.md

 ### `head`

-A head has the same syntax as a take, but it is used for "type generics".
+A head has a similar syntax as a take, but it is used for "type generics".

 ```
-head x, like mark
+head x
 ```

 ### `like`